astarte-platform/astarte/doc/pages/user/035-register_device.md

 `replacement rendezvous info`).
 The replacement ownership voucher that is made available after _TO2_ completion contains the updated information.

+The _Rendezvous Server_ only serves a registration for a limited amount of time, which it negotiates at the end of _TO0_.
+Astarte stores the resulting expiry and reports it, together with the voucher status, when listing the ownership vouchers of a realm.
+Once a registration has expired, the device can no longer find its owner through the _Rendezvous Server_:
+`POST /fdo/ownership_vouchers/:guid/to0` runs _TO0_ again and refreshes the expiry.
+Only vouchers whose device has not completed _Device Onboard_ yet (i.e. with a `created` status) can be re-registered this way: _TO2_ consumes the registration, so the expiry is cleared along with the status change.

 ## Credentials Secret Lifecycle

 _Credentials Secrets_ are meant to be immutable - as such, they should be handled with extreme care.